 Medical debt can have a major impact on your credit score.
 This is because medical debt is reported to the credit bureaus differently than other types of debt.
 When you have medical debt, the account is not reported to the credit bureaus until it is sent to collections.
 This means that your credit score won’t be impacted until the debt is in collections.

 Once the debt is in collections, it will show up on your credit report as a negative item.
-This can have a major impact on your credit score, and it can stay on your credit report for up to seven years.
+This can have a major impact on your credit score and stay on your credit report for up to seven years.

 How To Remove A Lien From Your House?